 6. Wind down before you get a great night’s sleep

 Try to do something that relaxes you just before bedtime.
 A hot bath or shower.
 A cup of chamomile or other caffeine-free tea.
 Listen to some relaxing tunes.
-Some studies have shown that classical music is most effective at quickly reducing both heart rate and blood pressure – so save the death metal for breakfast time.
+Some studies have shown that classical music is most effective at quickly reducing both heart rate and blood pressure – so save the death metal for breakfast time and try Sleep Cycle’s Sleep Aid, our sound library that will help you sleep.

 7. Avoid your laptop, mobile or TV screen

-There are countless studies that conclude by saying how detrimental this is to getting a good night’s sleep – but if you can’t resist the temptation, consider watching something boring that will decrease your pulse rate.
+There are countless studies that conclude by saying how detrimental this is to get a good night’s sleep – but if you can’t resist the temptation, consider watching something boring or that doesn’t induce strong emotions that will decrease your pulse rate.
 Use your imagination here.
 Just go onto YouTube and search on ‘boring sleep-inducing movies’ – or try Napflix – a website dedicated to sending its viewers to sleep.